ZihaoWang/LLM4TopicModel/README.md

 # Future improvements

-1. The format of generated responses from the LLM are sometimes (10% - 20%) not stable.
+1. The format of LLM-generated responses is sometimes unstable (10% - 20%).
 For example, it continually generates subsequent words of the input prompt before useful keywords and topic names.
-Creating a labeled dataset with correct formats and performing supervised fine-tuning before PPO can solve this issue.
+Create a labeled dataset with correct formats and perform supervised fine-tuning before PPO can solve this issue.

 2. The simple cosine rewarding model can be replaced with another deep network or LLM.
-Train the rewarding model before the PPO fine-tuning can obtain better performances
+Train the rewarding model before the PPO fine-tuning can obtain better performances.

-3. According to recent information of how Meta pre-trained Llama3, further fine-tuning the LLM with DPO after PPO can further improve the performance.
+3. According to recent information on how Meta pre-trained Llama3, we can further fine-tune the LLM with the Direct Performance Optimization (DPO) after PPO to improve the performance.